RAINBOW FAMILY GATHERINGS: Unofficial Community for Rainbow Family

 Websites to Connect with Family:

 Social Media Pages for RainbowGatherigs.org (this site).

 Here's how you can connect with people here....on there :)

 "When the earth is ravaged and the animals are dying, a new tribe of people shall come unto the earth from many colors, classes, creeds, and who by their actions and deeds shall make the earth green again.
 They will be known as the warriors of the Rainbow"

 Rainbow Family Gatherings are made up of a loose international affiliation of individuals who have a common goal of trying to achieve peace and love on Earth.

 Those who participate sometimes refer to the group simply as the "Family."
 There are no official leaders or structure, no official spokespersons, and no formalized membership.
 Strictly speaking, the only goals are set by each individual, as no individual can claim to represent all Rainbows in word or deed.

-Those who attend Rainbow Gatherings come from all walks of life, and work together for a variety of goals, among which intentional communities, ecology, spirituality, and an expanded tolerance for others are traditional themes.
+Those who attend Rainbow Gatherings come from all walks of life and work together for a variety of goals, among which intentional communities, ecology, spirituality, and expanded tolerance for others are traditional themes.